MissMeriel/ROSbot_data_collection/README.md

 Each adjustment changes the max speed by ±0.2 on a scale of (-1, 1).

 # ROSbot data
+Husarion puts out an annotated list of ROSbot topics via the [ROSbot API](https://husarion.com/manuals/rosbot/#ros-api).
+For a full list of available ROSbot data, see [list of published topics](ROSbot-pub-topics.txt).

 # ROSbot Troubleshooting

+Guide to the LED output on the back: [LEDs and buttons](https://husarion.com/manuals/core2/#leds-and-buttons)

 ## Husarion References